slawascichy/docker-alfresco-community/README.md

 A docker composition that allows you to run an Alfresco document repository with external instances of PostgreSQL database and Apache ActiveMQ .

+## Before you begin

+> [!IMPORTANT]
+> Before you begin, first build an image with the Alfresco Content. `Dockerfile` is stored in folder `alfresco-content-repository-community`.
+> For more please read [alfresco-content-repository-community/README.md](alfresco-content-repository-community/README.md).

+## Starting the compose

 Starting of docker compose:

 ```bash